lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

 ### Example calculation

-The `FHIaims` executable is stored at: `aims.250610.scalapack.hdf5.mpi.cosmo.mad.2`.
-An example of its use is provided in the `example/` folder.
+An example demonstrating its usage is available in the `example/` directory.
+The provided submission script is configured for the Jed system but can be adapted to other HPC environments as needed.

 To run this example, copy the contents of `example/` to somewhere in your `home/` folder.
-Run `sbatch run-aims.sh` to compute all the targets.
+Run `sbatch run-aims_jed.sh` to compute all the targets.

+### Scripts

+Python script for reading an `xyz` trajectory file and setting up an FHI-aims calculation for each frame is available at `scripts/prepare_aims_input.py`.

 ## Extra Info